 The Fijian mainland has the most populated and happening city in the South Pacific – Nadi.
 It has got its fair share of resorts, motels and beauty.
 From the Coral Coast to Suva and Pacific Harbour, you’ve got five-star offerings, family friendly resorts and more.
 Because if its closeness to the airport, the mainland is perfect for silver travellers who don’t want to hop around too much.

-Denarau, an island complex of resorts boasts of several five-star resorts close to each other.
+Denarau, an island complex of resorts, boasts of several five-star resorts close to each other.
+And travellers will be spoilt for choice here.
+Take your pick from Radisson Blu Resort Fiji, the Westin Denarau Island Resort, Sheraton Fiji Resort, Sofitel Fiji Resort & Spa and the Hilton Fiji Beach Resort and Spa – a bushel of five-star resorts, if you please.
+Denarau also has a choice of luxe apartments for long-stay visitors, too!
 Besides, there’s also the international-quality golf course, the beautiful Denarau port and its marina.
 Here families, groups and older couples looking for superb comfort, gourmet dining and activities will lack for nothing.

 The Mamanuca group of islands are a half-an-hour boat ride or a 10-minute seaplane flight from the mainland.
 Known for great diving hotspots, island cruising and island resorts, the Mamanucas are pretty awesome for couples and families with active children.
 Almost all of the resorts are spread out over the island and have plenty of hiking trails, perfect for exploring the forests.
 The snorkelling and scuba-diving is pretty great – there are charters for diving, fishing and sunset cruises.